My Mission Statement

 Who Made Your Jewellery

-Every piece is handcrafted, by Shakti, right here in our beautiful studio boutique in the ancient town of Ashburton in Devon, United Kingdom.
-Please feel free to come and have a look around the studio and see how she spins her gold into unique artisanal treasures.
+Every piece is handcrafted, by me, right here in my beautiful studio boutique in the ancient town of Ashburton in Devon, United Kingdom.
+Please feel free to come and have a look around the studio and see how I spin my gold into unique artisanal treasures.

-As well as doing our best to uphold the standards of the ethical sourcing of our materials, we also believe in giving back.
-Which is why we donate 5% of all sales to Survival International and £10.00 from the sale of every engagement ring to The Orangutan Foundation.
+As well as doing my best to uphold the standards of the ethical sourcing of our materials, I also believe in giving back.
+Which is why last year I donated 2% of all sales equally between; Survival International, The Orangutan Foundation, The Sheldrick Wildlife Foundation and Friends of the Earth UK.
+You can read more about this here.

 Our rose-cut diamonds and fancy coloured diamonds: Although these diamonds cannot be traced they come from a family company in Los Angeles who have their own cutting factory in Mumbai and only buy their rough diamonds from trusted and respectful suppliers.